google/quiver-dart/README.md

 `listsEqual`, `mapsEqual` and `setsEqual` check collections for equality.

+`indexOf` finds the first index of an item satisfying a predicate.

 `LruMap` is a map that removes the least recently used item when a threshold length is exceeded.